 The College's debt agreements are divided between current liabilities payable within twelve months and noncurrent liabilities that extend beyond a year.
 Long-term liabilities include the portion of accrued employee annual leave that will not be paid within the next fiscal year, calculated at the current salary rates for each employee, consistent with the institution's leave policies.
-Also included in long-term liabilities is net pension liability, which represents the College's proportionate share of the collective net pension liability of the Teachers' and State Employees' Retirement System (TSERS).
+Also included in long-term liabilities is net pension liability, which represents the College's proportionate share of the collective net pension liability of TSERS.